by Jeff Knox

 Having a Realtor help you with the purchase of your home will do a few things.
 First, a Realtor knows the market and can help you decide what area of the city is the best place for you with what you want in a home and neighborhood.
 If you want a happening place with lots of young, singles and great nightlife, your Realtor could point you in several directions.
 For example, in Dallas, we would direct you to either homes in Uptown, condos in West Village or condos in Addison.
 With what you just described as wanting, we know exactly what areas will suit your needs and we can point you in the right direction without wasting a lot of your time looking in other places.

 Realtors also can schedule multiple showings for you at once.
 This means we can show you as many listings in a day as the day and time will allow.
 You don't have to call each listing agent to try and schedule a time to see a particular home.
-As a Realtor representing your interests, we can get you into multiple homes and properties as you want to see them during your home search.
+As a Realtor representing your interests, we can get you into multiple homes and properties you want to look at during your home search.

 Realtors are also trained in knowing the workings of a real estate contract, the proper amendments and addendum(s) with each situation like a contingency contract, a request for certain repairs to a home following a home inspection, the proper HOA documents needed for certain homes, the specific contracts for new construction or land properties and more.
 How often have you studied a real estate contract?
 When spending hundreds of thousands of dollars, it isn't wise to try and learn on the fly with a real estate contract.
 Ignorance of the contract and its terms is not a defense in the event you get sued for breach of contract on a home.
 To learn what it really means to have a Realtor represent you, I have attached a few good links below -